 An Inbound Conversation Workflow typically consists of three components, which play different roles in handling inbound messages.
 Here’s what you need to know about each component:

 - Routing determines which Team will be responsible for handling the Conversation.
-Alternatively, it can direct the Contact to a Dedicated Agent if there is one assigned.

-Agents have to close a Conversation once it's resolved so that a new cycle of the Workflow can start when the Contact sends a new message.
-Remember, a new Conversation will only open if there’s no existing Conversation.
+<call-out> Agents have to close a Conversation once it's resolved so that a new cycle of the Workflow can start when the Contact sends a new message.
+Remember, a new Conversation will only open if there’s no existing Conversation. <call-out>

-When you create an Inbound Conversation Workflow, you need to decide the best Auto Assignment strategy based on your use case.
+When you create an Inbound Conversation Workflow, you need to decide the best auto-assignment strategy based on your use case.
 Learn the different ways to configure Auto Assignment for Inbound Conversations.

 Further Reading